OpenMS/pyopenms-docs/docs/source/user_guide/centroiding.rst

     plt.plot(
         profile_spectra[0].get_peaks()[0], profile_spectra[0].get_peaks()[1]
     )  # plot the first spectrum
+    plt.show()

 .. image:: img/profile_data.png

-Because of the limited resolution of MS instruments m/z measurements are not of unlimited precision.
-Consequently, peak  shapes spreads in the m/z dimension and resemble a gaussian distribution.
+Due to the limited resolution of mass spectrometry (MS) instruments, m/z measurements exhibit a certain spread when multiple copies of a molecule are measured.
+Even with identical mass and charge, the copies are recorded with slight deviations in the m/z dimension.
+Consequently, peak shapes in this dimension adopt a Gaussian-like distribution.
+The number of copies correlates with the peak height (or rather peak volume).

+A single peptide species, e.g. "DPFINAGER" at charge 2, typically consists of various molecular entities that differ in the number of neutrons, leading to an isotopic distribution and resulting in multiple peaks.

 Using the :py:class:`~.PeakPickerHiRes` algorithm, we can convert data from profile to centroided mode.
 Usually, not much information is lost by storing only centroided data.
 Thus, many algorithms and tools assume that centroided data is provided.